ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

 }
 ```

-**Note:** descriptors in the example are all in the single file since they are short, but the preferred way it to have separate `.go` file for every descriptor.
+**Note:** descriptors in this example are all in a single file since they are short, but the preferred way it to have
+a separate `.go` file for each descriptor.

-The `NewIfDescriptor` is a constructor function which returns a type-safe descriptor object.
-All potential descriptor dependencies (logger, various mappings, etc.) are provided via constructor parameters.
+`NewIfDescriptor` is a constructor function which returns a type-safe descriptor object.
+All potential descriptor
+dependencies (logger, various mappings, etc.) are provided via constructor parameters.

 If you have a look at `adapter.InterfaceDescriptor`, you will see that it defines several fields.
+The most important
-Most important fields are function-types with CRUD definition and fields resolving dependencies.
+fields are function-types with CRUD definitions and fields resolving dependencies.
 The full API list is documented in the [KvDescriptor structure][3].
 Here, we implement the necessary ones:

 * Name of the descriptor, must be unique for all descriptors.
 ```go